Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Stress/Boredom rating:  2/5 (Calm)
 	19. Me-Points:  2/3
 	20. Kind of person most protected:  Not sure.
 This protects a lot of people.
-	21. Special categories:  Diversifying, Hedonological, Empathy Maximizer
+	21. Special categories:  Diversifying, Hedonological, Empathy Maximizer, Furry
 52. Predictive Supply Chain
 	1. Authorial Protest:  I have mixed feelings about this one.
 It emphasizes the frightening over-metricization of the Panarchic Informalists, which is also the frightening over-metricization of the Panarchy (see Panarchic Data Posts).
 It's on the omniscience track that leads towards Potentiality Forecasters.
 I think it may be mislocated, but it also leads to self-aware economies...
 I may take Sentient Capital out of the ideology, and we'll see if that reorg inspires me to shift Predictive Supply Chain's location.
 	2. Mechanism proposal:  Calculate *everything*.
 Accept no less than perfect logistics!